formidablejs/formidablejs.org/docs/first-steps.md

 exports.request = request
 ```

-The `server.imba` and `server.cli.imba` files will initiate the application with the `Kernel` module, which loads Fastify.
+The `server.imba` and `server.app.imba` files will initiate the application with the `Kernel` module, which loads Fastify.

 | Directory                | Description
 |:-------------------------|:-------------